orlandorubydojo/2014-02-19-bank-account/README.md

 # Bank Account
 This is the second time visiting this Dojo.
 The first time we implemented a basic bank account, with the ability to create an account, add funds, and remove funds.
+The original README can be found in the file 2014-02-19-README.md.

 This time around, we are going to add a few more key features of bank accounts: